A: You are eligible to become an APCO member if you are in any of the following categories:

 -An employee or retiree of other designated groups or organizations.

--Family members, related by blood or marriage, to any APCO Credit Union member.
+-Family member, related by blood or marriage, to any APCO Credit Union member.

 A: Just fill out a membership application, deposit at least $25 into a regular share account and start taking advantage of the money making and money saving services available at your Credit Union.